JINSEH/CS50-Final-Project/project/README.md

 6. Type 'pipenv install'(To install the dependencies) in the terminal

-7. Then run the application using 'python manage.py runserver'
+7. Then run the application using 'python manage.py runserver' in the terminal

 ## About how i built the Inventory Management System: